apache/mesos/docs/fetcher-cache-internals.md

 0. Direct fetching: Provide the pre-existing fetcher functionality (as in Mesos 0.22 and before) when caching is not explicitly requested.
 1. Program isolation: Preserve the approach to employ an external "mesos-fetcher" program to handle all (potentially very lengthy or blocking) content download operations.
 2. Cache effect: Significant lessen overall time spent on fetching in case of repetition of requests for the same URI.
 This holds for both sequential and concurrent repetition.
-The latter is the case when concurrently launched tasks on the same slave require overlapping URI sets.
+The latter is the case when concurrently launched tasks on the same agent require overlapping URI sets.
 3. Cache space limit: Use a user-specified directory for cache storage and maintain a user-specified physical storage space limit for it.
 Evict older cache files as needed to fetch new cache content.
 4. Fallback strategy: Whenever downloading to or from the cache fails for any reason, fetching into the sandbox should still succeed somehow if at all possible.
-5. Slave recovery: Support slave recovery.
+5. Agent recovery: Support agent recovery.

 For future releases, we foresee additional features: